ThoughtWorksInc/daffy/README.md

     return analyzed_df
 ```

 Like type hints for DataFrames, Daffy helps you catch structural mismatches early and keeps your data pipeline documentation synchronized with the code.
 Column validation is lightweight and fast.
 For deeper validation, Daffy also supports row-level validation using Pydantic models.
-Compatible with both Pandas and Polars.
+Compatible with Pandas, Polars, Modin, and PyArrow.

 ## Key Features